We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - Engage your leg muscles and keep a slight bend in your knees.

-- Hinge at the hips to fold forward, bringing your arms over your head toward the floor.
+- Hinge at the hips to fold forward, bringing your arms up and towards the sky

-- Allow your head to hang down and tuck your chin in slightly to your chest.
+- Allow your head to hang down and tuck your chin slightly to your chest.

 - Place your hands underneath your shoulders and your knees underneath your hips.